• Home

 The first equine pregnancy obtained from frozen semen dates back over 50 years.
 In recent times, breeding your mare with frozen semen has become increasingly popular in Australia.
 Benefits of using frozen semen include having access to stallions from different countries and breeding from stallions that may be ill, injured or deceased.
 Breeding your mare with frozen semen can yield successful results but it requires the right mare selection, careful mare management and the proper use and selection of good quality semen.

 From a veterinary perspective, breeding a mare using frozen semen requires intensive management.
 Consequently, the cost associated with breeding from frozen semen is higher than those using fresh or chilled semen.
-As part of the management program, ultrasound examinations are performed every 2hrs are to ensure the mare is inseminated as close to ovulation as possible.
-In order to achieve optimum results, it is important that your veterinarian be experienced in handling and using frozen semen.
+As part of the management program, ultrasound examinations are performed every 2 hrs to ensure the mare is inseminated as close to ovulation as possible.
+In order to achieve optimum results, it is very important that your veterinarian be experienced in handling and using frozen semen.

 We use cookies to enable essential functionality on our website, and analyze website traffic.
 By clicking Accept you consent to our use of cookies.
 Read about how we use cookies.